 Many sugar alcohols occur naturally in fruits and vegetables and because they have a very similar structure to sugar molecules, they activate the sweet receptors on your tongue but don’t follow through with the huge caloric value that actual sugar contains.

-We’ll go into more detail about sugar alcohols another time, if you’d like to read more about them now, check out this great article by Authority Nutrition which explains the different types and where they come from.
+We’ll go into more detail about sugar alcohols another time if you’d like to read more about them now, check out this great article by Healthline team which explains the different types and where they come from.

 As I said at the start of this article, a sugar is a sugar is a sugar.
 Yes some of them slightly “better” than others, but that’s to be expected – nothing in nature is exactly equal.